SingleStore: Row and column table formats

 SingleStore can store data in either row-oriented tables ("rowstores") or column-oriented tables ("columnstores").
 The format used is determined by the user when creating the table.

 Rowstore tables, as the name implies, store information in row format, which is the traditional data format used by RDBMS systems.
-Rowstores are optimized for singleton or small insert, update or delete queries and are most closely associated with OLTP (transactional) use cases.
+Rowstores are optimized for singleton or small insert, update, or delete queries and are most closely associated with OLTP (transactional) use cases.
 Data for rowstore tables is stored completely in-memory, making random reads fast, with snapshots and transaction logs persisted to disk.
 Columnstores are optimized for complex SELECT queries, typically associated with OLAP (analytics) and data warehousing use cases.
-As an example, a large clinical data set for data analysis is best stored in columnar format, since queries run against it will typically be ad hoc queries where aggregates are computed over large numbers of similar data items.
-Data for columnstore tables is stored on-disk, supporting fast sequential reads and compression that typically reaches 5-10x.

 Indexing

 Rather than the traditional B-tree index, SingleStore rowstores use skiplists optimized for fast, lock-free processing in memory.
-Columnstores store data indexed in sorted segments, in order to maximize on-disk compression and achieve fast ordered scans.
+Columnstores store data in sorted segments, in order to maximize on-disk compression and achieve fast ordered scans.
 SingleStore also supports using hash indexes as secondary indexes to speed up certain queries.

 Distributed architecture

-A SingleStore database is distributed across many commodity machines.
+A SingleStore database is distributed across many nodes, which may be cloud-based servers or commodity machines.
 Data is stored in partitions on leaf nodes, and users connect to aggregator nodes.
 A single piece of software is installed for SingleStore aggregator and leaf nodes; administrators designate each machine’s role in the cluster during setup.
 An aggregator node is responsible for receiving SQL queries, breaking them up across leaf nodes, and aggregating results back to the client.
 A leaf node stores SingleStore data and processes queries from the aggregator(s).
 All communication between aggregators and leaf nodes is done over the network using SQL.
 SingleStore uses hash partitioning to distribute data uniformly across the number of leaf nodes.